Deltares/SFINCS/docs/overview.rst

 Compound flooding during tropical cyclones and other extreme events result in tremendous amounts of property damage and loss of life.
 Early warning systems and multi-hazard risk analysis can reduce these impacts.
 However, large numbers of computations need to be run in a probabilistic approach and in a short time due to uncertainties in the meteorological forcing.
 Current modelling approaches are either fast but too simple (bathtub approach) or models are very accurate but too slow (e.g. Delft3D, XBeach).
 SFINCS balances a high computational efficiency with adequate accuracy.
+Therefore the model is very appropriate to either to model a large stochastic set of scenarios, run the same model on a higher resolution or model larger scales.
+Thereby, one can use it as a quickscan tool to quickly test possible adaptation and mitigation measures to flooding.
+The scope of the model is therefore different than other models in Deltares' modelling suite.
+When very high-detailed simulations are needed with a lot of detailed features (or including morphology, salinity etc.), one can use the Delft3D FM Suite, see: https://www.deltares.nl/en/software/delft3d-flexible-mesh-suite/

 .. figure:: ./figures/Figure_speed.png
    :width: 300px